starlightrobotics/starlight-sensing/DHT11/README.md

 Scripts to read temperature and humidity data from a DHT11 sensor using both a Raspberry Pi and Arduino.

 ## Raspberry Pi with GPIO pins
+* Raspberry Pi with GPIO pins
-DHT11 temperature and humidity sensor
+* DHT11 temperature and humidity sensor
-Python 3
+* Python 3
-Adafruit DHT library
-Setup
-Hardware Connection

 Connect the DHT11 sensor to the Raspberry Pi as follows:
 * VCC to 3.3V pin
 * GND to a ground pin
 * Data pin to a GPIO pin (e.g., GPIO4)

-#### For Arduino:
+## Arduino:
 * Arduino board (e.g., Arduino Uno)
 * DHT11 temperature and humidity sensor
 * Arduino IDE